 Quick Navigation

-- The Orkney Hotel — Broad Street, beside the cathedral
+- The Orkney Hotel — Victoria Street, beside the cathedral

 - The Kirkwall Hotel — on the waterfront